The “No Time” Approach To Maximize Productivity

 4. Psychological Well-being Promotion

 Solitary skills help you become mentally stronger.
-Studies found people who set aside alone time tend to be happier.
+Studies found that people who set aside “alone time” are happier.
 They report better life satisfaction and lower levels of stress.
 [7]

 The ability to access self-generated thoughts when the brain is disengaged from external stimuli allows you to acknowledge and analyze your own emotional state.